 While houseboats are the bigger choice for living on a boat, trawlers still come in as a close second in terms of their size.
 Yachts are another choice that some people might make, but they aren’t as large as other boat varieties.

 The average size to be considered a yacht is about 10m (33ft) in length.
 Larger yachts can be upwards of 24m (or 79ft), which surpasses the large houseboat measurements.
-The fact of the matter is, vessel lengths differ and that is where people need to consider what it means to “live on a boat”.
+The fact of the matter is, that vessel lengths differ and that is where people need to consider what it means to “live on a boat”.

 The term “living on a boat” can be short-term or long-term.
 Most people with dreams of strictly living on a boat will seek out the long-term end of the scale.